Found out something here about Sylvia Burwell that's going to fascinate you folks.

 Times are tough for a lot of people.

-Every year you come through in larger numbers.
+And yet every year you come through, every year you come through in larger numbers.

 This year we've got an increased number of donors as well.

-That kind of growth is unparalleled, particularly in an enterprise that has been underway for 24 years, and we do it in essentially three hours.
+That kind of growth is unparalleled, particularly in an enterprise that has been underway for 24 years, and we do it in essentially three hours, one three-hour period a year.

 A lot of children didn't see their fifth birthday, and a lot of parents with a different form of the disease never saw their kids' fifth birthday either, one way or the other.

-Anytime a doctor walks in the waiting room and says, We found out what it was.
+Anytime a doctor walks in the waiting room and says, we found out what it was.

 Your son has cancer.